 Le Formiche di Mida o della trasformazione di un Fauno in una pianta / Die Ameisen des Midas oder wie man einen Faun in eine Pflanze verwandelt / ミダース王の蟻、または牧神を植物に変える方法

-will be a 70 min experimental feature film currently in pre-production.
+will be a 70 min experimental feature film.
+Currently it is in post-production.

-While sound asleep myriads of ants climb up a baby’s body and nurture it with grain.
+While sound asleep myriads of ants tenderly climb up a baby’s body and nurture it with grain.
 It will turn into Midas, the king who loved gold so much that he wished and was granted the golden touch – which eventually made him transform his own daughter into gold.
-How come a human that survives thanks to nature considers wealth to lead to ultimate happiness?
+How come a human that survives thanks to nature considers wealth leading to ultimate happiness?

 MIDAS’ ANTS will be a 70 minute experimental feature film, a cinematic inquiry seeking the very moments of crystallisation in Occidental history at which our ancestors parted from nature.
 An anthropological and political investigation of the paths we took, permanently changing our concept of nature, ultimately ending in the Anthropocene.

-The film will be shot in Tarquinia, Rome, Barbarano Romano, Ronciglione – all in the province of Lazio, particularly in so called Etruria, a part of Italy where the Etruscans used to dwell (see D.H.
+The film was shot in April and May 2021 in Tarquinia, Rome, Barbarano Romano, Canepina – all in the province of Lazio, particularly in so called Etruria, a part of Italy where the Etruscans used to dwell (see D.H.
 Lawrence’s Etruscan Places).
-A region, until today full of mysteries and stories to be discovered.
+A region full of mysteries and stories to be discovered.
 All actors will be laymen.
-Dialoges will be in Italian and Cornetino – a local dialect.
+Dialoges will be in Italian and Cornetano – a local dialect.

 Midas’ Ants will take the audience into a surreal dream world whose foundation is based on a rather sad reality.
 Global Warming, the so called immigration crises, the current political havoc and the decline of our liberal democracies will be transmuted into a witty movie in which common people will be addressing philosophical, historical, scientific and anthropological issues.
 The film lends a voice to the very people who are hit the hardest by globalisation, global warming and decades of political failure.

 The characters have been carefully chosen according to their standing in life, their wisdom, their quirkiness.
 Some characters represent exactly who they are in real life, others are being transformed.
-The center of the movie is a hybrid – the Etruscan Arpene, half Woman half bird who shares her life with the donkey Balthazar (a reference to Robert Bressons’ film).
+The center of the movie is a hybrid – half Woman half plant – who shares her life with the donkey Balthazar (a reference to Robert Bressons’ film).
 As humans seem to have empathy for nature only when given human qualities both Flora and Fauna will have an equal voice.

 Midas’ Ants does not follow classic narrative patterns.
-All characters and what they represent will be intertwined and form vignettes leading to a portrait of man’s current concept of nature and himself within it.
+All characters and what they represent will be intertwined forming vignettes that lead to a portrait of man’s current concept of nature and himself within it.

-The project is supported by everybody participating and additionally by the Austrian ministry of arts and the city of Vienna.
+The project is supported by everyone participating, the Austrian ministry of arts as well as the city of Vienna.